jrhazlett/pretty_printer_for_humans/README.md

 ---

-### Updates and fixes

-#### Ver.
-1.1.5

-Printer changes:

-Data type management is now handled within a `typeof` + `switch` combo to eek out a slightly faster series of evaluations.

-Support function changes:

-NOTE: **None** of the changes mentioned here affect `pformat`, `pprint`, or any of their directly associated functions.

-Changed:
-All paths handled in-library are now arrays.
-This change addresses a few risks:

-- The resulting paths no longer require type conversions
-- Avoids issues which could block string conversions

-`getArrayOfStringsPathsInArg()` is now `getArrayOfPathsInArg()` This function now returns an 'array of arrays'.
-Each child array in this returned value represents an individual path.

-New functions:

-See later in this document for details on how to use these functions.

-getValueAtPath() - Returns the stored value if the path exists.
-I planned on saving this for another library, but this one is fine too.

-isPathInArg() - Returns true if following the path within the arg leads to a stored value.

-#### Ver.
-1.1.4

-Fixed crash where `[Object: null prototype]` wasn't properly id'd as an object.
-Tested against Express req objects.

-#### Ver.
-1.1.3

-Bug fix: Removed extra console messages from previous debugging changes.

-#### Ver.
-1.1.0

-Added support for symbols.

-#### Ver.
-1.0.9

-Name scheme changes:<br>
-'Sync' was removed from all function names.
-From now on, if the function name doesn't have the 'Async' suffix, then assume its execution is synchronous.

-All functions in `prettyPrinterForHumansMultiThreading` now end with the `Async` suffix.
-There's no longer any mention of `MultiThreading` in the names.

-New functions added to `prettyPrinterForHumansMultiThreading`:<br>
-getArrayOfPathsInArgAsync()<br>
-isKeyInArgAsync()

-Added smarter code to the worker.
-This only really affects people intending to clone the code and change it.
-Details documented later in the readme, as well as in the code.

-`prettyPrinterForHumansMultiThreading` now has its own section in the readme.

-Theoretical performance improvement: Swapped out `.toLowerCase()` for case-insensitive string compares with `.localCompare()` with a static option object.
-I also implemented the same swap for `.sort()` functions.

-#### Ver.
-1.0.8

-Added multi-threading equivalents for (see lower sections for details) getArrayOfPathsInArg() isKeyInArg()

-#### Ver.
-1.0.7

-Fixed bug where circular reference tracker pre-maturely registered false positives Added performance improvement to case-insensitive string comparisons Added functions (see lower sections for details): getArrayOfPathsInArg()<br>
-isKeyInArg()

-#### Ver.
-1.0.6

-Fixed static references in prettyPrint functions.

-#### Ver.
-1.0.5

--Compatibility fix: Multi-threading is now disconnected from the root import location.
-This prevents the import from blocking builds on non-Nodejs projects.
-To see how to import the multi-threading component, see the section for `pformatAsyncMultiThreaded( arg, { /*options*/ } )`.
--Fixed pathing issue where worker path didn't work for library installs.

----

 "Stare at the data long enough, and sometimes the data stares back."

 If you've ever ran an especially large json package through a pretty printing library only for it to print keys in its